SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/monitoring-and-configuration.md

 where:

--   `username` is the name of a user who has ADMIN permission for "Option management" in Cumulocity IoT. curl will prompt for a password.
+-   `username` is the name of a user who has ADMIN permission for "Option management" in {{< product-c8y-iot >}}. curl will prompt for a password.
 Or you can provide a password in the `username` argument by appending it with a colon \(:\) and the password.
 For example:

     `--user User123:secretpw`